Fall 2015 Enrollment

 |Other housing options|

 Several of Waynesburg University’s academic programs and majors require students to complete a relevant internship prior to graduation.
-Waynesburg students have interned at ABC, the Bayer Corporation, CONSOL, the LA County Probation Department, Mary Kay, Mylan, the Pittsburgh Zoo and PPG Aquarium, Ruby Memorial Hospital, Sea World, Special Olympics, UPMC Sports Medicine, Walt Disney World, and Yale University, just to name a few.
+Waynesburg students have interned at ABC, the Bayer Corporation, CONSOL, the LA County Probation Department, Mary Kay, Mylan, the Pittsburgh Zoo and PPG Aquarium, Ruby Memorial Hospital, Sea World, Special Olympics, UPMC Sports Medicine, Walt Disney World, Yale University, and more.

 Capstone Course and Projects